wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

     The Hilton has a Skybar with great views of the city.

+1. The Cable Car route ends at <a target="_blank" href="https://goo.gl/maps/wvmYXWiyFYn43jvq6">Powell station</a> where you can take the BART back to the airport.

-1. At the Powell Station, if you want to first get some eats from a choice of premium vendors, walk across Market Street into the Westfield mall basement.
+1. At the Powell Station, if you want to first get some eats from a choice of premium vendors, walk across Market Street into the Westfield mall's basement.